awakzdev/awakzdev/README.md

 <hr>

-- 🌱 I’m currently learning Terraform and Cloud - ✓
+- 🌱 I’m currently learning Machine Learning.
 - ⚡ Fun fact: I would like to become a digital nomad
 - ✉️ How to reach me [zenmyx@gmail.com](mailto:zenmyx@gmail.com)